KietzmannLab/DVD/README.md

 ![DVD pipeline overview](./assets/DVD_pipeline.png)

-# Adopting a Human Developmental Visual Diet (DVD) diet yields robust, shape-based AI vision
+# Adopting a human developmental visual diet (DVD) diet yields robust, shape-based AI vision

 A *plug-and-play training curriculum* that “ages” each image to mimic the developing optics and neural sensitivities of the human visual system from immature newborn vision to mature adulthood.